 Record of Personal Best Times (New Track 2016 onwards)

-Duncan Whalley - Age 12.
+Duncan Whalley - Age 15.
 Duncan transferred to A&T at the start of the 2017 season, after racing for Bury for several seasons.
-He enjoyed a successful season, winning the Manchester League u-10 Individual Final and Grand Prix series and finishing 2nd in both corresponding Northern events.
-He again won the Manchester League u-10 Grand Prix series in 2018.
-Duncan was a valuable member of the A&T teams, which won the North & Scotland League Division 3 and Manchester League Division 2 from 2017 to 2019.
-Won the Club Most Improved Rider award in 2019.
+He has won several Manchester League and North & Scotland Regional individual and grand prix titles at various age categories.
+Duncan was a valuable member of the A&T teams, which won the North & Scotland League Divisions 2 and 3, Northern Junior Cup, Northern Junior League and Manchester League Division 2 over several seasons.
+Won the Club Most Improved Rider award in 2019 and the Club Rider of the Year Award in 2022.
+Raced for the North & Scotland Junior team in 2023.
+Duncan also competes in cyclo-cross and time trial events.

-Astley & Tyldesley Cycling Club continued to recruit new local junior riders during the 2020 season, despite the interruption to activities caused by the pandemic.
-Some of these will take part in activities at Gin Pit only, but some are looking forward to regular competitive racing in the many junior competitions that are available, once restrictions have eased.
+Astley & Tyldesley Cycling Club continue to recruit new local junior riders during the 2024 season.
+Some of these will take part in activities at Gin Pit only, but others are looking forward to regular competitive racing in the many junior competitions that are available.

 Astley & Tyldesley Cycling Club is a British Cycling Go-Ride Clubmark Club.